fbpx

 During the evening, an awards ceremony was held, attended by several thousand people overflowing the city square and cheering from windows and rooftops while bands played.
 A leading Sparata citizen gave a moving tribute that called for a return to the Olympic ideals.
 “We must turn back to the origins of the Olympic ideals.
 Athletics exercise the body, cultivate the mind, and draw nations together in the common struggle for freedom, democracy, justice, and peace.
 These ideals are well-served by Sparathlon athletes to whom we offer our heartfelt thanks, at the same time wishing that each one of them may become a Pheidippides, carrying the message of Spartathlon to the ends of the earth.”

-The top three finisher received replicas of ancient urns, each filled with Spartan earth.
+The top three finishers received replicas of ancient urns, each filled with Spartan earth.
 The mayor of Sparta said, “Anciently, as Spara offered its earth to foreigners, to have done so would have signified submission and subjection.
 Today, however, this gesture symbolizes love and friendship.
 In making it we wish and hope that your splendid idea on initiating this footrace may take root in this state soil and may soon take its place among the events at the Olympic games.”
 All the finishers received plaques and then a dinner was held.

 Skeptics